ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 current subarray, it is still unlikely to happen.
 It does not take many good partitionings for Quicksort to work fairly well.

+Here is an explanation of the best-case running time of Quicksort:

+- The pivot partitions the array into two halves of size $N/2$ each.
+This requires $O(N)$ amount of work.
+- For each of the two partitions, the pivot breaks it into halves of size $N/4$ each.
+This requires $O(N)$ amount of work.
+- For each of the four partitions, the pivot breaks it into halves of size $N/8$ each.
+This requires $O(N)$ amount of work.
+- ...
+- In the last level, we reach $N$ partitions each of size $1$.
+This requires $O(N)$ amount of work.

+Thus, at each level, all partition steps for that level do a total of $O(N)$ work.
+And if we always can find the perfect pivot, there will be only $\log N$ levels.
+So the best-case running time of Quicksort is $O(N \log N)$.

 ::: dsvis
 This visualization explains the best-case running time of Quicksort